Meenakshi Jain: Career

+Temple Histories and Civilizational Works

+In her 2024 book, Vishwanath Rises and Rises: The Story of Eternal Kashi, Jain details the continuous historical trajectory of the Kashi Vishwanath temple.
+Speaking at the Mangaluru Lit Fest, she also argued that literary and archaeological evidence proves Kashi has existed as a prominent spiritual center since the time of the Upanishads, detailing how the city's temples were repeatedly rebuilt by Hindus after being razed during Islamic rule.

+Views on Indian civilization

+Jain advocates a "decolonial" approach to historiography, arguing that Indian history must be analyzed from an indigenous perspective rather than a foreign one, she even emphasizes that common people, rather than just royalty, played the primary role in building and preserving Indian civilization across millennia.
+Jain says that historical narratives depicting internal conflicts between Hindus, Jains, and Buddhists were part of a deliberate British "divide and rule" conspiracy, claiming that followers of these indigenous faiths historically coexisted together, harmoniously.

 Reception

 Medieval India (textbook)

 Philosopher Martha Nussbaum noted Jain to be an amateur historian, who despite being trained as a sociologist, was inducted as a historian in service of a political mission.
 Her Medieval India rendered the time-span through a monoscopic clash-of-civilizations narrative between the forces of good (Hindus) and evil (Muslims); the tensions and internal conflicts between these seemingly homogeneous groups were done away with.
 Nonetheless, Nussbaum found her work to be a small "oasis of intelligence", subtlety and literacy, when contrasted with other publications of the new NCERT series, published under the aegis of the Hindu Nationalist government; Professor Pralay Kanungo of Jawaharlal Nehru University reflected similar sentiments.

 Similarly, sociologist Nandini Sundar found Medieval India to have portrayed the exactions of the Sultanate rulers and the Mughals as anti-Hindu acts; besides, all of their contributions to the social, cultural and political were ignored.
 She saw this as part of a broader pattern of state-induced historical negationism to suit the need of Rashtriya Swayamsevak Sangh.
-John Stratton Hawley of Columbia University found the book to misrepresent the gensis of the Bhakti movement by presenting it as a response to Shankaracharya's monism than to the egalitarian message of Islam.
+John Stratton Hawley of Columbia University found the book to misrepresent the genesis of the Bhakti movement by presenting it as a response to Shankaracharya's monism than to the egalitarian message of Islam.

-The Battle for Rama: Case of the Temple at Ayodhya (2017)
+Works on Ayodhya dispute

-Jain’s The Battle for Rama has been received as an authoritative summary of the evidentiary record in the Ram Janmabhoomi case.
-Reviews in IndiaFacts and HinduPost praised the book for presenting a clear, legally structured account of the historical evidence, archaeological findings and court testimonies, calling it a “definitive exposition” that synthesises decades of material.
-Commentators also noted that the book’s accessible style enables non-specialist readers to understand the multi-layered complexity of the Ayodhya dispute..
-Pralay Kanungo found Jain's Rama and Ayodhya to be a subtle and sophisticated work that managed to stand apart from the earlier ahistorical propaganda by Hindutva-leaning historians.
-Nonetheless, while by cherry-picking from random sources, she had managed to produce a useful compilation, which can be traced in many islamic historian's book questioning distortion of history by post independence leftist historians.
+Pralay Kanungo found Jain's Rama and Ayodhya (2013) to be a subtle and sophisticated work that managed to stand apart from the earlier a historical propaganda by Hindutva-leaning historians.
+While Kanungo praised the book's sophisticated compilation of sources, he also argued that she selectively utilized the evidence to counter post-independence leftist historians, which can be traced in many islamic historian's book.